Skin-Coat in Bulldogs and French Bulldogs

 2. Bulldog Maintenance: A “go home” bully maintenance program.

 3. Rule of Thumb: A “must know” take home pearl of wisdom.

-4. Tips & Warnings: a list of essential “DO and DON’T DO”
+4. Tips & Warnings: a list of essential “DO and DON’T DO”.

-Demodicosis,(“red mange”), is a microscopic skin mite that can be presented “normally” in bulldog puppies, adult bulldogs and other pets without any clinical problems.
-In some pets especially in immune incompetent puppies and immune compromised pets they can cause skin disease, sometime severe ones….Read More
+Demodicosis,(“red mange”), is a microscopic skin mite that can be presented “normally” in bulldog puppies, adult bulldogs, and other pets without any clinical problems.
+In some bulldogs, especially in immune incompetent puppies and immune compromised and stressed pets, Demodex can cause skin disease, sometimes severe ones….Read More

-All the “Bully Skin & Coat Maintenance Topics” below will be published in the coming weeks, I will be happy to alert you of each new publication via an email.
-Just add your email to our “Join Our U4B Community” membership listing or to our “ALERT” email box in the top left corner.
+All the “Skin-Coat in Bulldogs and French Bulldogs TOPICS” below will be published in the coming weeks.
+I will be happy to alert you of each new publication via an email.
+Just add your email to our “Join Our V4B Community” membership listing, or to our “ALERT” email box in the top left corner.
 Also, I will alert you of the new release of my upcoming ”Do It Yourself V4B Bully Maintenance Videos”.